 - Huge reduction and financial saving in cable and containment, therefore cost of installation is also reduced.

 - Influence of down stand beams is negligible when using induction fans.

-- Fans can be mounted above the drive lanes, therefore flow is unhindered ensuring maximum volumetric performance at all times.
+- Car park extract fans can be mounted above the drive lanes, therefore flow is unhindered ensuring maximum volumetric performance at all times.

 - Induction systems require a smaller back up power supply.

 - Huge reduction in cost and time for maintenance.

 The benefits and advantages of car park ventilation systems using the new twin discharge induction principal can be readily compared to similar installations using outdated impulse fans.
 Such comparisons demonstrate that these older products have now been made obsolete.
 Likewise the volumetric performance of induction fans can be determined and compared by the following:

 (A) The new induction fan can be supplied in both 50 and 100 Newton versions.
 Both are multi-speed.

 (B) The ultra slim silhouette of the fan allows each unit to be mounted above the driving lanes.
 Obstacles such as columns and parked cars that can block the airflow have a minimal effect allowing maximum induction of air into the flow pattern.
 This is not possible with older impulse fans installed close to the wall or above parked vehicles.